chrisbyrneham/S20-Life-Extender/README.md

 Copyright (C) 2020 by Chris Byrneham.

-Keeps Orvibo S20 sockets viable by synchronising the time.
+Keeps Orvibo(c) S20 sockets viable by synchronising the time.

 This arduino sketch for an ESP8266 effectively keeps the switches working.